MIVAA-ai/mivaa-las-to-json-convertor/README.md

 - **Processed Directory**:
   The processed JSON files will be saved in the directory specified in the `PROCESSED_VOLUME` path.

+## Testing Results

+This application has been tested with 2 GB of LAS data files processed simultaneously, achieving a 100% success rate.

 ## Additional Resources

 - **YouTube Video**: